hanjinliu/magic-class/README.md

 In [magicgui](https://github.com/napari/magicgui) you can make simple GUIs from functions.
 However, we usually have to create GUIs that are composed of several buttons, and each button is connected with a class method.
 You may also want a menu bar on the top of the GUI, or sometimes a `magicgui` widget docked in it.

-Decorate your class with `@magicclass` and your can use the class both in GUI and from console!
+Decorate your classes with `@magicclass` and you can use the class both in GUI and from console.
+They are easy to maintain and minimize the time spent on debugging of GUI implementation.

 `magic-class` is work in progress.
-Feel free to report issues and make suggestions :smile:.
+Feel free to report issues and make suggestions!

 ## Installation